cert-ee/cuckoo3/docs/src/configuration/cuckooconfs/cuckooyaml.md

     # Post workers are responsible for the processing of data collected during each task.
     post: 1

+# The Cuckoo 'long term storage' host that reported analyses should be moved to when
+# starting 'cuckoocleanup remotestorage'.
+This host must have an import controller
+# instance and the Cuckoo API running.
 remote_storage:
+  # The API url of a remote running Cuckoo API.
   api_url: null

   # API key needs to have administrator privileges to export to